sunfounder/galaxy-rvr/docs/source/lesson3_arduino_ide.rst

 Here's what you'll find in your playground:

 * **Verify / Upload** - Imagine this as your magic elevator.
 It takes the code you've written and whisks it up into your Arduino board.
 * **Select Board & Port** - This is your treasure map.
-It automatically shows the Arduino boards you've plugged into your computer, and tells you their "secret code" (port number).
+It automatically shows the Arduino boards you've plugged into your computer, and tells you their port number.
 * **Sketchbook** - This is your personal library.
 It's where all your sketches (programs) are stored on your computer.
 Plus, it can connect to the Arduino Cloud, so you can fetch your sketches from the online world too.
 * **Boards Manager** - Think of this as your toolkit.
 It's where you can find and install different packages for your Arduino.
-Need something for your MKR WiFi 1010 board?
-You'll find it here!
 * **Library Manager** - This is your endless treasure chest.
 Thousands of libraries made by Arduino and its community are waiting for you here.
 Need a tool or material for your code?
 Dive in and find it!
 * **Debugger** - Imagine you had a superpower that let you test and debug your code in real time, finding and fixing problems as they happen.
 That's what this is!
 * **Search** - Think of this as your magnifying glass.
 It helps you search for keywords in your code.
 * **Open Serial Monitor** - This is like your communicator device.
 It opens a new tab that lets your computer and Arduino board send messages back and forth.

-Now that we've taken a tour of the park, let's start exploring and creating!
+Now that we've gotten a glimpse of the playground, it's time to dive in and start creating!

 **Step 5: Upload Your First Sketch**